Co-occurring Disorders FAQ

-The term co-occurring disorders refers to mental disorders that are independent of substance use but that occur in someone with a substance use disorder.
+The term co-occurring disorders refer to mental disorders that are independent of substance use but that occur at the same time with a substance use disorder.

 More than 10 million people in the United States may have co-occurring mental health and substance use disorders.

 3 million people with co-occurring disorders may have at least 3 disorders, and 1 million people with co-occurring disorders may have 4 or more disorders.

 How do I know if I have co-occurring disorders?

 Only a mental health professional (such as a psychiatrist, psychologist, licensed mental health counselor, or a licensed social worker) and/or substance use counselor can diagnose co-occurring disorders.

 A professional will ask questions about your substance use and mental health history and may want to monitor you over a period of time in order to make a correct diagnosis.

 There are many resources on the internet that can help you to determine whether you may have substance use or mental health problems.

 There are many ways in which co-occurring disorders develop.
 Most people with co-occurring disorders report that the symptoms of mental illness began first and that they used alcohol or other drugs to cope with the symptoms (often known as self-medication).